Adaptations of Desert Plants 🌡 | How Desert Plants Survive Extreme Heat & Water Scarcity | Plants and Life

 🌞 1.
 What Are Desert Plants?

-Desert plants, scientifically called xerophytes, are plants that grow in dry regions where rainfall is scarce.
-They have evolved in such a way that they can store water, reduce evaporation, and survive long droughts.
-Common examples include cactus, agave, aloe vera, mesquite, and date palm.
+Desert plants, also called xerophytes, grow in dry places where rainfall is very low.
+These plants evolved to store water, reduce water loss, and survive long droughts.

 A variety of desert plants like cacti and aloe vera growing in sandy terrain under bright sunlight.